Source: Preemptive Love Coalition, March 30, 2018

 April 6-7, The Journey Deepens (Portland, OR, USA).
 A weekend retreat for prospective missionaries.

 April 8-13, ABIDE (Joplin, MO, USA).
-Debriefing and reentry help for returning missionaries.
+Debriefing and reentry help for returning missionaries from TRAIN International.

 April 10, OnMission 2018 (online).
-Free, virtual conference from Missio Nexus.
+Free, three-hour streaming conference from Missio Nexus.
 Theme: partnership.

 April 26-27, Support Raising Bootcamp (Rogers, AR, USA).
 Provided by Support Raising Solutions.

 April 26 to May 24, Foundations of Media Strategy (online).
 Mentored course on using social media for deeper conversations and disciple-making.

 April 30 to May 1, Standards Introductory Workshop (Phoenix, AZ, USA).
 Presented by Standards of Excellence in Short-term Missions.

 May 1-3, International Wholistic Missions Conference (Phoenix, AZ, USA).
 An annual event.